 - engages with and reports to our members, our regulator, and other stakeholders.

-Every year, following the Annual General Meeting ("AGM"), the Board establishes an independent Nominations Committee with directors who are not eligible for re-election in the upcoming election.
-This year's Nominations Committee is chaired by Frank Leonard and includes Mary Jordan, and Robin Chakrabarti.
-Board Chair Bill Cooke is an ex officio member of the Committee.
+Every year, following the Annual General Meeting (“AGM”), the Board establishes an independent Nominations Committee with directors who are not seeking re-election in the upcoming election.
+This year’s Nominations Committee is chaired by Frank Leonard and includes Christian Morrison, Mary Jordan (retiring) and Bob Armstrong (Board Chair), an ex officio member of the Committee.
 The Nominations Committee serves the membership in several important ways:

 - determines the skills, business experience, and qualifications needed on the Board to continue providing an effective governing team;